Table of Contents

 M4.
 Insecure Authentication

-The attacker bypasses the security controls responsible for exploiting authentication control vulnerabilities such as improper validation, executing backend API service requests without a token or bypassing weak policies, etc. Unintended data disclosures are sometimes the direct result du to insecure authentication or lack of platform security controls.
+Insecure authentication vulnerability means that the attacker bypasses the security controls responsible for exploiting authentication control vulnerabilities, such as improper validation, executing backend API service requests without a token, bypassing weak policies, etc. Unintended data disclosures are sometimes the direct result of insecure authentication or a lack of platform security controls.

-Insecure authentication will drastically impact the application and communication if an attacker breaks into confidential information or privilege access.
+Insecure authentication will drastically impact the application and communication if an attacker enters confidential information or privileged access.

 How to prevent insecure authentication?